aditiawas/354H-FinalProj/README.md

 For Loop, sharp vertices are specified with the lines 'cv' followed by the index of the sharp vertex.
 No seperate option has to be selected.
 ## Extra credit survey
-We have both submitted the onlien course instructor survey.
+We have both submitted the online course instructor survey.